Percy Jackson and the Olympians

 He seemed happy here with kids like him.
 That was all she asked for.

 "I brought you a few presents."
 Sally said as she walked over to a tree and picked up a duffle bag as she then came over and handed it to her son who unzipped it eagerly and looked inside.
-"Just some new clothes and junk food and some books I thought you might like." she shrugged and Percy zipped the bag back up and pulled his mom back into a hug as he kissed her cheek.
+"Just some new clothes and junk food and some books I thought you might like.
+I know you've had trouble in the past with reading English but the letters you've sent have gotten much better." she shrugged and Percy zipped the bag back up and pulled his mom back into a hug as he kissed her cheek.

 "You're the best." he then picked her up easily off her feet and it took her aback at how strong her son was now and how effortless it seemed.
-I suppose that was supposed to happen...he was after all half god.
+Sally supposed it would happen after all he had his fathers blood running through his veins.

 Her son set her down and she looked up at the gate of the camp and then back at her son.